-A downturn in the economy, including as a result of COVID-19, could affect consumer purchases of discretionary items such as the health and wellness products that we offer, which could have an adverse effect on our business, financial condition, profitability, and cash flows.
+A downturn in the economy, including as a result of continuing COVID-related factors such as variants and post-COVID conditions, or other communicable and rapidly spreading diseases could affect consumer purchases of discretionary items such as the health and wellness products that we offer, which could have an adverse effect on our business, financial condition, profitability, and cash flows.

 We appeal to a wide demographic consumer profile and offer a broad selection of health and wellness products.
-A downturn in the economy, including as a result of COVID-19, could adversely impact consumer purchases of discretionary items such as health and wellness products.
+A downturn in the economy, including as a result of the continuation of COVID-related factors or other rapidly spreading communicable diseases, could adversely impact consumer purchases of discretionary items such as health and wellness products.
 The United States and global economies may slow dramatically as a result of a variety of problems, including turmoil in the credit and financial markets, concerns regarding the stability and viability of major financial institutions, the state of the housing markets, and volatility in worldwide stock markets.
 In the event of such economic downturn, the U.S. and global economies could become significantly challenged in a recessionary state for an indeterminate period of time.
 These economic conditions could cause many of our existing and potential associates to delay or reduce purchases of our products for some time, which in turn could harm our business by adversely affecting our revenues, results of operations, cash flows and financial condition.
 We cannot predict these economic conditions or the impact they would have on our consumers or business.